 Stop the exercise if you become overly fatigued or short of breath, and let your doctor know.

-- Don't ignore it.
-If you have chest pressure or or pain in your chest, neck, arm, jaw, or shoulder, stop exercising and call 911.
+If you have chest pressure or pain in your chest, neck, arm, jaw, or shoulder, stop exercising and call 911.

-- If you have pain anywhere else in the body, stop exercising.
-Performing an activity while in pain may cause stress or damage on to the joints.
+If you have pain anywhere else in the body, stop exercising in case it's an injury.

 Stop the exercise and call your doctor or seek emergency medical help if you: